Strike off, dissolution and restoration

 - the company has no directors

-Before striking a company off the register, the registrar is required to write 2 formal letters and send notice to the company’s registered office to inquire whether it’s still carrying on business or in operation.
+Before striking a company off the register, the registrar will communicate with the company to inquire whether it’s still carrying on business or in operation.
 If they’re satisfied that it’s not, they will publish a notice in the relevant Gazette stating their intention to strike the company off the register unless they’re shown reason not to do so.

 A copy of the notice will be placed on the company’s public record.
 If the registrar sees no reason to do otherwise, they will strike off the company not less than 2 months after the date of the notice.
 The company will be dissolved on publication of a further notice stating this in the relevant Gazette.